 Depending on the type of room that you choose you can find rates for the Charles Hotel starting at around $370 USD.

-Some of the rooms include breakfast and if not I would recommend adding it to the room rate, what you can do for just $40 USD.
+Some of the rooms come with breakfast included.
+If not, I recommend adding it to your room rate.
+The breakfast was amazing and is available for $40 USD.

-Keep in mind that not only is this a five-star hotel but it’s the top rated hotel in Munich and one of the best hotels in all of Germany.
+Not only is the Charles Hotel a five-star hotel in Munich but it’s the top rated hotel in the city.
+Many consider it to be one of the best hotels in Germany as well.

-As always, I recommend booking your room as soon as you have confirmed your travel dates so that you can secure the best possible rate and avoid any issues with availability.
+As always, I recommend booking your room as soon as you have confirmed your travel dates.
+This way you can secure the best possible rate and avoid any issues with availability.

-The breakfast at the hotel is another one of its more memorable aspects and I would definitely recommend paying for it if your room doesn’t come with breakfast included.
+The breakfast at the hotel is one of its most memorable features.
+I would definitely recommend paying for it if your room doesn’t come with breakfast included.

-There was a very wide selection of both hot and cold items available to choose from as well as various drinks including juice, coffee, and tea.
+There was a wide selection of both hot and cold items as well as drinks including juice, coffee, and tea.

-Depending on your dietary preferences there were definitely quite a few options that are very well suited for anyone with any food restrictions such as gluten-free, vegetarian, or if you’re just trying to eat healthier.
+Depending on your dietary preferences there are options for anyone with food restrictions such as gluten-free, vegetarian, or if you’re just trying to eat healthier.

-One thing I really loved was the menu where it was possible to order some ready-made items such as waffles, pancakes, eggs benedict, special coffee drinks, and a few other items as well.
+One thing I really loved was the menu with the ready-made items such as waffles, pancakes, eggs benedict, and special coffee drinks.

-I even asked about getting an ice coffee and although it wasn’t on the menu the waiter had no problem having it prepared for me and I was even able to take it up to my room.
+I asked about getting an ice coffee and although it wasn’t on the menu the waiter had no problem having it prepared for me.
+She even let me take the glass up to my room.

-Both days I ordered the waffles, which came out very well done, and my girlfriend had the eggs benedict which she said were some of the best she’s ever had.
+Both days I ordered the waffles, which came out perfectly.
+My girlfriend had the eggs benedict and said they were some of the best she’s ever had.

-The wireless internet at the Charles Hotel wasn’t great but it wasn’t bad either.
+The wireless internet at the Charles Hotel wasn’t great, though it wasn’t bad either.

-While I wasn’t able to upload any YouTube videos I didn’t have any trouble uploading photos or browsing social media such as Facebook and Instagram.
+While I wasn’t able to upload any YouTube videos I didn’t have any trouble uploading photos or browsing social media.

-I believe there is the possibility to upgrade to a better internet, but I don’t agree with hotels that offer this since I think that quality and fast internet should be included in the price especially in this day and age when the majority of people are looking to get online.
+There is the possibility to upgrade to a better internet.
+I don’t agree with hotels that offer this since I think that quality and fast internet should be included in the price.

-Despite the fact that I wasn’t able to upload any videos I was still quite pleased with the internet connectivity and as long as you’re doing some light browsing and social media use you shouldn’t run into any problems.
+Despite the fact that I wasn’t able to upload any videos I was still pleased with the internet connectivity.
+As long as you’re doing some light browsing and social media use you shouldn’t run into any problems.

 Parking and Accessibility

-Since I arrived to the hotel from the train station I’m not too sure about the availability when it comes to on-site parking although there are plenty of options to park in Munich if you are arriving by car.
+When it comes to on-site parking there are plenty of options to park in Munich if you are arriving by car.

-The train station is located just five minutes away on foot so it’s very easy to access the hotel if you are arriving by train and if not there are plenty of taxis and even Uber available in the city to take if you need to get around.
+The train station is located five minutes away on foot.
+It’s easy to access the hotel if you are arriving by train or bus.

-Nearly everything in the city can be reached on foot, especially all of the main tourist sites, and Munich is very walkable so you shouldn’t have any problems finding your way around with or without a map.
+Everything in the city can be reached on foot, especially all of the main tourist sites.
+Munich is very walkable and it’s easy to find your way around without a map.

-The rooms are all well-equipped for a short-term stay, comfortable enough for two people or a family, the breakfast makes for one of the best ways to start a day of sightseeing, and the service is completely memorable and top notch.
+The rooms are all well-equipped for a short-term stay and comfortable enough for two people or a family.
+The breakfast makes for one of the best ways to start a day of sightseeing, and the service is completely memorable and top notch.

-Another one of the best aspects of the hotel, its location, makes it easy to explore Munich while still being situated far enough away from the city center that you’re able to enjoy a quiet and relaxing stay without having to worry about crowds of tourists outside.
+Another one of the best aspects of the hotel, its location, makes it easy to explore Munich.
+You’re still far enough away from the city center that you’re able to enjoy a quiet and relaxing stay without having to worry about crowds of tourists outside.

-Overall, I found the Charles Hotel to be not only one of the best hotels in Munich but also one of the best hotels I’ve ever stayed at and I would definitely recommend checking it out the next time you’re planning a visit to the lovely Bavarian capital.
+Overall, I found the Charles Hotel to be not only one of the best hotels in Munich but also one of the best hotels I’ve ever stayed at.
+I would definitely recommend checking it out the next time you’re planning a visit to the lovely Bavarian capital.